wasabipesto/beehive/src/nice/index.md

 </div>

 Exponential scaling to the rescue!
-These ranges are unbelievably massive, and they more than balance out the incredibly small chance that any one number is nice.
+These ranges are _unbelievably_ massive, and they more than balance out the incredibly small chance that any one number is nice.
 According to this, there's a very high chance of a nice number past base 120, and maybe even infinitely many out past base 140!

 ## The downside

+Now we know how far to search before we think we'll find a nice number, and we've got a whole swarm of computers searching to get there.

 Let's see how long it'll take to get to those endless fields of nice numbers...